Retro Hit Radio: Broadcast license and coverage

 Retro Hit Radio originally broadcast in stereo on 88.1 FM, which is one of 16 New Zealand Government licensed LPFM frequencies (GURL) available only in New Zealand.
 At the time, broadcast power was restricted to 300 mW EIRP.
 The Goodwood Heights broadcast site for Retro Hit Radio was elevated at 140m above sea level at Goodwood Heights (near Manukau), and provided a radius of approx 8–12 km of coverage in any direction.
 Later, the broadcast power increased to 500 mW EIRP marginally strengthening the FM signal rather than increasing its range.
 This is due to the flat local geography and well-serviced transmission equipment - including a PLL PRO III 4W NRG transmitter and J-pole antenna.
 The Kohimarama transmission was from Rawhitiroa Road which overlooks Kohimarama and St Heliers.

 Internet Streaming

-The original stream used the aacPlus format, in stereo at 32kbit/s.
-Since the re-launch, Retro Hit Radio has been streaming at 128kbps mp3 stereo.
-This was later changed and is currently 128kbps AAC stereo.
+The original stream used the aacPlus format, in stereo at 32 kbit/s.
+Since the re-launch, Retro Hit Radio has been streaming at 128 kbit/s mp3 stereo.
+This was later changed and is currently 128 kbit/s AAC stereo.

 Retro Hit Radio was an early adopter of mobile streaming.
 FStream which was an iOS app that made it possible to listen to the aacPlus stream with an iPhone.
 You could also listen online with a regular mobile phone through the Moodio directory.
 Tuner 2, now known as TuneIn is one of the many directories where Retro Hit Radio can be streamed.